 In fact, often it’s the random acts of kindness that generate more happiness than the expected ones.
 They don’t just make the recipient feel good, they’re freeing for us as well.
 They pull us out of our own little bubbles of self interest and, as Orloff says, create a flow of positivity.

-This Sunday it’s Random Acts of Kindness Day.
+Today is Random Acts of Kindness Day.
 So be kind, be random, to yourself and to others.
 You don’t need any more of an excuse than that.